Harness Racing Driving

 A pathway program for high performance including healthy lifestyle and integrity has been created utilising the Regional Academies of Sport (RAS) in partnership with various venues and facilities around the state.
 At present the mini-trots program assists children aged 5-17 and focuses on education for riding safety and welfare, an Academy program would be those new to competitive driving and have been identified as possible talented drivers aged 14-18 in the pre-elite category.
 The main focus of the Academy program is to create junior development to educate off-track, or out-of-racing.

-The program will consist of two education sessions of 3-4 hours as follows (dates may change due to specialist availabilty):
+The program will consist of two education sessions of as follows:

 Session One – Health & Wellbeing